francisduvivier/discord-local-llm-bot/README.md

 This is a template for Python projects.
 What you get:

-- Source code and test code is seperated in different directories.
+- Source code and test code is separated in different directories.
 - External libraries installed and managed by [Pip](https://pypi.org/project/pip/) and [setuptools](https://setuptools.pypa.io/en/latest/) in a pyproject.toml.
 - Setup for tests using [Pytest](https://docs.pytest.org/en/stable/) and coverage with [Pytest-Cov](https://github.com/pytest-dev/pytest-cov).
 - Continuous testing with [Github-Actions](https://github.com/features/actions/) including [pre-commit](https://github.com/pre-commit/pre-commit).